synepis/yar/README.md

 ## Credits
 - The project was inspired and uses some of the benchmark code from [HttpRouter](https://github.com/julienschmidt/httprouter)
-- Thank you to [nietaki](https://github.com/nietaki) for his Excel prowess in creating the nice benchmark comparison overview.
+- Special thanks to [nietaki](https://github.com/nietaki) for using his Excel prowess in creating the nice benchmark comparison overview.